|

 1951.
 She made history as

-the 1st to enlist in the new Women's Division of
+the first to enlist in the new Women's Division of

 the Royal Canadian Navy.
 She began training October 2, 1951 as an elite